CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 Discover the Strange and Fascinating History of Alcatraz: 15 Fun and Weird Facts

-With a rich, legendary past and as the source of countless tales, Alcatraz Island has captivated the imaginations of many.
-Whether or not you’ve had the chance to visit this notorious island off the coast of San Francisco, there are plenty of fascinating facts that may surprise you.
-Here are 15 fun and weird facts about Alcatraz that are sure to make you see “The Rock” in a whole new light.
+With a legendary past and countless tales of intrigue, Alcatraz Island has captivated the imaginations of visitors for decades.
+Whether or not you’ve had the chance to explore this infamous island off the coast of San Francisco, its history is filled with fascinating and surprising facts.
+Here are 15 fun and weird facts about Alcatraz that will make you see “The Rock” in a whole new light.

 1. Alcatraz Was a Military Outpost Before Becoming a Prison

-Long before it became a prison, Alcatraz was a military outpost.
-In the 1850s, the U.S. government outfitted the island with over 100 cannons in an effort to protect San Francisco from foreign invaders during the Gold Rush.
-Later on, these cannons played a key role in discouraging Confederate forces from trying to claim California during the Civil War.
+Before its days as a notorious federal prison, Alcatraz served as a military outpost.
+In the 1850s, the U.S. government equipped the island with over 100 cannons to protect San Francisco from potential invaders during the Gold Rush.
+Later, it played a role in deterring Confederate forces during the Civil War.

 2. The First Lighthouse on the West Coast

-Alcatraz was home to the very first lighthouse built on the West Coast of the United States.
-Constructed in 1852, the original lighthouse guided ships safely into the San Francisco Bay.
-Unfortunately, the earthquake of 1906 destroyed it, but a stronger one was built in its place and is still in operation today.
+Alcatraz Island was home to the first lighthouse on the U.S. West Coast.
+Built in 1852, it guided ships safely into San Francisco Bay.
+Although the 1906 earthquake destroyed the original structure, a replacement was built and remains operational today.

 3. Inmates Built Their Own Prison